Types of quantum field thories

 for the BV-action functional, both as given by BRST-BV formalism.

-If the action functional is local (comes from a Lagrangian on jet space) the covariant phase space a priori only carries a presymplectic structure.
+If the action functional is local (comes from a Lagrangian on a jet bundle) the covariant phase space a priori only carries a presymplectic structure.
 But by BV-theory there exists an equivalent (homotopical) derived action functional such that does induce a genuine symplectic structure on the derived space .

 For ordinary Poisson manifolds and hence symplectic manifolds Maxim Kontsevich’s theorem says that their deformation quantization always exist.
 But if is the action functional of a gauge theory then is in general a nontrivial derived infinity-Lie algebroid (its function algebra has “ghosts” and “ghosts of ghost”: the Chevalley-Eilenberg algebra generators) and the theorem does not apply.
 Instead, the quantization of the derived symplectic space exists only if the first and second infinity-Lie algebroid cohomology of vanishes: